A Shape Dynamics Tutorial: Shape Dynamics and the Linking Theory

 \section{Shape Dynamics and the Linking Theory}

 In \cite{Gomes:sd_paper,Gomes:linking_paper}, Gomes, Gryb and Koslowski formulated Shape Dynamics the way we understand it now, and they sharpened the idea of intersecting constraint surfaces with a global flow in the intersection which I illustrated in Fig.~\ref{Surfaces}.
 In the formulation of~\cite{Gomes:sd_paper,Gomes:linking_paper} Shape Dynamics is founded on GR, and on the realization that in the same phase space of ADM two first-class systems of constraints coexist which are dual to each other in the sense that they represent good gauge-fixings of each other.
-The proper treatment of this system in the Hamiltonian language makes the mathematics of~\cite{Gomes:sd_paper,Gomes:linking_paper} more solid than that of~\cite{Anderson:2004wr,Anderson:2004bq}, however, from a foundational point of view, these papers lack the self-contained logic which characterized the RWR approach: they relied on GR as the construction principle for SD.
-It was for that reason that I introduced SD with last section's analysis, which first appeared in~\cite{EdFlavioPaper}, in order to provide the `missing link' between the RWR approach and modern Shape Dynamics.

-So let's consider now the `Linking Theory', which is the first-class extension of the second-class system of case {\bf III.c}, when $\alpha = 0$.
+In the original papers the theory was defined as a `dual' formulation of GR, and is logically dependent on it.
+In this \thistext I would like to found SD on a set of first principles that make it logically independent of GR.
+My proposal is to tie it to the discussion of Sec.~\ref{ExtendedRWR}, where it is shown that the CMC constraint of York's method emerges as a secondary constraint by performing the Dirac analysis on the most general Jacobi-like local square root Lagrangian for geometrodynamics.
+The so-called `Linking Theory', introduced in~\cite{Gomes:sd_paper,Gomes:linking_paper}, is a first-class extension of the second-class system of case {\bf III.c}, when $\alpha = 0$.

 The most elegant way to introduce the Linking Theory is to keep explicit equivalence with GR at every stage.
 So we start with the ADM system: